Holiday Stress 101: 7 Mindful Activities to Enjoy This Time in 2024

 how to handle holiday stress

 I went to a convent school and Christmas has always been a huge part of my childhood.
-I don’t think there will ever come a time when I’d talk about holidays and not mention my school.
+I don’t think there will ever come a time when I’ll talk about holidays and not mention my school.
 But now that I am all grown up, I keep those memories alive by watching Christmas movies.
 They bring out the little girl in me who used to be so excited about her Christmas celebrations at school.
-Some of my favorites Christmas movie series are The Princess Switch, A Christmas Prince, The Christmas Chronicles, and Home Alone.
-If you haven’t watched them yet, try them this season they will tickle the child in you.

-5. Indulge in local cuisine
+5. Indulge in Local Cuisine

 One of the joys of holidays is trying different types of food.
 You know what’s surprising, while the tourists get to see the place’s highlights, the locals barely have any time to visit them.
 And holidays are the perfect time to do this if you plan to stay at home.